minusobjects/BvY_Chess/README.md

 ## Chess

-as well as code snippets and explanations of how you implemented key features.

 ### Introduction

 RubyChess is a chess game built in Ruby.
 To play, navigate to the folder in the terminal and (assuming Ruby is installed) enter `ruby play.rb`.
 A prompt will ask if this game is vs. the AI or vs. another person.